Malin001/Legilimens-Hogwarts-Legacy-Collectible-Finder/README.md

 3. Legilimens will write to the file `output.txt` instead.
 Remember to hit enter for the "Press enter to close this window..." even though it doesn't appear on screen

 ## FAQ
+#### Legilimens says I'm missing Butterfly Chest #1, but there aren't any butterflies there and I've already done the "Follow the Butterflies" quest?
+- This is a known bug with Hogwarts Legacy, where following any of the other 14 butterflies allows you to complete the quest, which then prevents the intended quest butterflies from ever appearing.
+Legilimens doesn't have a fix for this, but I believe there are some save editors which can reactivate the quest and allow you to get the last butterflies.
+#### I'm missing a single conjuration exploration collectible, but Legilimens doesn't detect anything?
+- This is almost certainly another [bug in the game](https://hogwartslegacy.bugs.wbgames.com/bug/HL-3868).
+I don't know what causes it.
+I don't know how to fix it.
+I've spent hours looking at my code and at saves that people have sent me with this problem, and I haven't found anything that indicates it's a problem with Legilimens.
+If this bug happens to you and you manage to find where the last conjuration is, *please* let me know so I can update this tool.
 #### I have 33/34 Field Guide Pages in The Bell Tower Wing, but Legilimens says I've completed them all.
 Where is it?
 - This is a known bug in Hogwarts Legacy that has since been patched, where a certain Bell Tower Wing [flying page](https://youtu.be/KnHZ5gVb_qk&t=104) doesn't count towards your total.
 #### Legilimens says that I'm missing something that I've already collected, or doesn't detect all of my missing collectibles, or links to the wrong Youtube video/timestamp, or any other error.